Personalizing B2B Automation for Stronger Engagement

 In 2025, my mindset went too far.

-I wasted time on systemizing the wrong things.
+I was robotic in business and life, I wasted time on systemizing the wrong things.

 And I forgot key human pieces: